Steven51516/SP-DTI/README.md

 # SP-DTI
-We are cleaning the code and will release it before June 30, 2024
+We are cleaning the code and will release it with instructions to reproduce the experiments soon.